 - How to file an administrative appeal

 ARRT scores all of the state licensing exams that we administer.
 We then send the results to the states.
-State licensing agencies review the scores and determine whether you pass or fail—ARRT doesn’t make that determination.
+State entities review the scores and determine whether you pass or fail—ARRT doesn’t make that determination.

-The state licensing agency will notify you of your exam results.
+The state entity will notify you of your exam results.
 Some states mail notices; other states require you to check online.
 Either way, allow up to four weeks for the state to provide your score.
-After four weeks, contact your state licensing agency.
+After four weeks, contact your state entity.
 ARRT can’t release exam scores to candidates.

 RETAKING THE EXAM

 Each state has its own rules about eligibility to retake the exam should you fail.
 Some allow multiple attempts within specific windows of time; others may require additional coursework to regain eligibility.
 Contact your state directly to learn more.